cosmos/cosmos-sdk/docs/spec/ibc/appendices.md

 *   Second, that the new header is also valid in the eyes of our trust set
     *   Verify at least 2/3 of the voting power of our trusted set, which are also in the new set, properly signed a commit to the new header

-In that case, we can update to this header, and update the trusted validator set, with the same guarantees as above (the ability to slash at least one third of all staked tokens on any false proof).
+In that case, we can update to this header, and update the trusted validator set, with the same guarantees as above (the ability to slash at least one third of all stakingd tokens on any false proof).